Reactive Vs. Preventive Vs. Predictive Maintenance

 3. Predictive Maintenance

-Predictive maintenance has been enabled by advances in technology that connect your asset to your data historian and/or CMMS through sensor data.
+Predictive maintenance has been enabled by advances in technology that connect your assets to your data historian and/or CMMS through sensor data.

 It directly monitors asset performance during normal operation to anticipate and predict failures.